 Our advisors are happy to discuss your individual circumstances, help you with a financial “health check” and budgeting advice and to advise you on how to apply for funds.

-Your funding will depend on the type of course you apply for, your age and personal circumstances.
+Your funding and whether you pay home or international tuition fees will depend on the type of course you apply for, your nationality and UK immigration status, where you live and your residence history for the last 3 years, your age and personal circumstances.

 For further information regarding funding you may be eligible to receive, please Download our Funding Information Booklet